-- our success in obtaining FDA approval of EYSUVIS; - our success in commercializing INVELTYS and, if approved, EYSUVIS and other product candidates; - results of clinical trials of any of our product candidates, including EYSUVIS; - results of clinical trials of product candidates of our competitors; - changes in the structure of healthcare payment systems; - the success of competitive products or technologies; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific, commercial or management personnel; - the level of expenses related to the commercialization of INVELTYS, EYSUVIS, if approved, and clinical development programs for any of our product candidates; - the results of our efforts to discover, develop, acquire or in-license additional products, product candidates or technologies for the treatment of diseases or conditions, the costs of commercializing any such products and the costs of development of any such product candidates or technologies; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - market conditions in the pharmaceutical and biotechnology sectors; - the societal and economic impact of public health epidemics, such as the ongoing COVID-19 pandemic; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- our success in commercializing INVELTYS, EYSUVIS and other product candidates; - results of clinical trials of any of our product candidates; - results of clinical trials of product candidates of our competitors; - changes in the structure of healthcare payment systems; - the success of competitive products or technologies; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific, commercial or management personnel; - the level of expenses related to the commercialization of EYSUVIS, INVELTYS and clinical development programs for any of our product candidates; - the results of our efforts to discover, develop, acquire or in-license additional products, product candidates or technologies for the treatment of diseases or conditions, the costs of commercializing any such products and the costs of development of any such product candidates or technologies; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - market conditions in the pharmaceutical and biotechnology sectors; - the societal and economic impact of public health epidemics, such as the ongoing COVID-19 pandemic; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.

 In the past, following periods of volatility in the market price of a company's securities, securities class-action litigation has often been instituted against that company.
-We also may face securities class-action litigation if we fail to successfully commercialize INVELTYS, or if we cannot obtain regulatory approvals for or otherwise fail to successfully develop or commercialize EYSUVIS or our other product candidates.
+We also may face securities class-action litigation if we fail to successfully commercialize EYSUVIS, INVELTYS or our product candidates.
 Such litigation, if instituted against us, could cause us to incur substantial costs to defend such claims and divert management's attention and resources.